ROMEO MIVEKANNIN

 ANTANANARIVO

 Fondation H has organised a diverse array of events and activities for the general public.
-The opening highlight on 3 and 4 October, 2025, features discussions and performances programme involving local and international personalities.
-Throughout the year, every Saturday from 14:00 to 16 00, Fondation H hosts public events, including conferences, lectures, workshops, performances, and screenings.
+Throughout the year, every Saturday from 14:00 to 16:00, Fondation H hosts public events, including conferences, lectures, workshops, performances, and screenings.
 Tailor-made visits and workshops are organised by appointment for specific audiences, particularly children aged 6 to 14, through partnerships with public schools and organisations supporting vulnerable youth.
 A range of mediation tools is also made available to accommodate visitors with disabilities: accessible tours in Malagasy sign language or adapted formats for a variety of physical and mental disabilities, in collaboration with partner NGOs.

 Born in 1986 in Bouaké (Ivory Coast), Roméo Mivekannin lives and works between Toulouse (France) and Cotonou (Benin).